szaffarano/nix-dotfiles/README.md

 ### Preconditions

-1. Create a ssh keypair for the target machine
+1. Create an ssh keypair for the target machine

    ```bash
     # use a ramfs to not store the key in the disk